Unlike Katrina, Alia Bhatt Has Surely IMPRESSED Ranbir Kapoor’s Family; Riddhima GIFTS This To Her

 - Alia Bhatt Confirms Doing Ashwiny Iyer Tiwari's Next, Has This To Say About The Film!

-When Katrina Kaif was in relationship with Ranbir Kapoor, rumours used to be rife about her sour equation with Ranbir Kapoor's parents, Rishi Kapoor and Neetu Kapoor.
+When Katrina Kaif was in a relationship with Ranbir Kapoor, rumours were rife about her sour equation with Ranbir Kapoor's parents, Rishi Kapoor and Neetu Kapoor.
 In fact, there were many reports that this was one of the reasons, why Ranbir & Katrina couldn't go ahead with their relationship.

-Now, Ranbir has already confessed dating Alia Bhatt and the duo has become IT couple of the B-town.
+Now, Ranbir has already confessed to dating Alia Bhatt and the duo has become IT couple of the B-town.
 But, apart from their chemistry, the bonding between Alia Bhatt and Neetu Kapoor is also grabbing eyeballs on Instagram.
-And recently, Ranbir's sister Riddhima Kapoor has also sent a 'token of love' to Alia Bhatt and its really sweet of her!
+And recently, Ranbir's sister Riddhima Kapoor has also sent a 'token of love' to Alia Bhatt and it's really sweet of her!

 Scroll down to see what it is!